egeersu/research-intelligence-system/task.md

-Hi Ege,

-Hope you’re doing well.
-I really enjoyed our conversation last week and I’m happy to move you to the next step.

 You’re tasked with building a research intelligence system that continuously analyzes papers from bioRxiv or medRxiv.

 Please push your work to a Git repo by next Monday, and include a README explaining your architecture, reasoning, and how to run the project.
 You are not expected to build a frontend for this, focus on the backend and data part of it.